-- prevailing market and general economic conditions; - our financial information; - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, our past and present operations, and the prospects for, and timing of, our future revenues; - the present state of our development; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- prevailing market and general economic conditions; - our financial information; - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, our past and present operations, and the prospects for, and timing of, our future revenues; - · the present state of our development; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.

 An active trading market for our units, shares of common stock and warrants may not develop.
 It is possible that after this offering our units, shares of common stock and warrants will not trade in the public market at or above the public offering price.
+We and the Placement Agent have agreed that the exercise price of the warrants included in the units will be equal to 125% of the per-unit public offering price, taking into consideration the factors discussed above.